MateuSpencer/RC_Projeto_23-24/README.md

 The `common.h` file in the `src/` directory contains several definitions that you can adjust to configure the behavior of the application.

-To change these values, simply open the `common.h` file in a text editor, make your changes, and then recompile the application using `make`.

 ## How to Run

 1. Compile the project using the provided Makefile: `make`